david-ta-ming/Albrecht/README.md

 # Albrecht

-Albrecht utilizes a fast evolutionary algorithm to generate magic squares of any order.
+Albrecht utilizes a fast evolutionary algorithm to generate random magic squares of any order.